The Single Sign-On service allows users to access our supported products through a single login.

 If the user experiences problems with their Single Sign-On password, they can use the “Forgot Password” link on the login page to receive a reset email.

-The Single Sign-On Service utilizes a new Two-Factor Authentication (2FA) mechanism.
+The Single Sign-On Service utilizes a Two-Factor Authentication (2FA) mechanism.
+This is a mandatory security measure and cannot be disabled.

 Software Only Partners